andrewmatlock/Indux/docs/docs/styles/theme.md

 ### Color Palette

-In the default theme, all other color variables in both light and dark themes (except primaries, accents, and overlays) make reference to the color palette as a single source of truth.
-Consider grabbing [alternate palettes](https://tailwindcss.com/docs/colors) or [generating your own](https://uicolors.app/generate).
+In the default theme, a color palette of variables is referenced by most other variables as a single source of truth.
+Consider grabbing <a href="https://tailwindcss.com/docs/colors" target="_blank" rel="noopener">alternate palettes</a> or <a href="https://uicolors.app/generate" target="_blank" rel="noopener">generating your own</a>.

 | Variable | Purpose | Ex.
 Tailwind Utilities |
 |----------|---------|-------------------|
 | `--color-50` to<br/> `--color-950` | Base color scale from lightest to darkest | `bg-color-500`<br/>`text-color-700`<br/>`border-color-300` |

+---

 ### Theme Colors
 See [color themes](/plugins/color-themes) for more information on setting up light and dark themes.
-Use a `.dark { ... }` rule to override default light colors with their dark equivalents.
+Light/default color variables are established in a `:root`, while equivalent dark variable values go in a standalone  `.dark` style.

 | Variable | Purpose | Ex.
 Tailwind Utilities |
 |----------|---------|-------------------|